 Explanation of how geostationary satellites eventually run short of fuel and start to move north-south and how tracking antenna may be used to extend operational life.

-Once a satellite has been placed accurately into its geostationary orbit position it gradually starts to drift north-south on a daily basis due to the influence of the sun and moon.
+Once placed accurately into its geostationary orbit position the inclination gradually increases, so it starts to drift north-south on a daily basis due to the influence of the sun and moon.
 There is a gradual increase in the inclination of the orbit.
 If left alone, a satellite that has initial zero inclination will have its inclination increase at the rate of 0.8 deg per year.

 It is usual not to let the maximum north south movements exceed +/- 0.15 degree to allow the use of large numbers of fixed pointing moderate sized and VSAT antennas.
 It is accepted that the largest teleport stations need to have tracking capability.
 If nothing were done, the 0.15 deg limit would be exceeded after about a month and moderately sized, but fixed, dishes would start to see signal increases and decreases during each day.
 If left much longer, even VSATs would need tracking motors.